 Pine Pollen Testosterone

-Pine Pollen is ever-growing in popularity as a herbal supplement because of one main thing: Pine Pollen and testosterone.
+Pine Pollen is ever-growing in popularity as an herbal supplement because of one main thing: Pine Pollen and testosterone.

-Most people, who are into nutrition, have likely heard of phyto-estrogens, as they are in soy, flax, hops and many others.
+Most people who are into nutrition have likely heard of phyto-estrogens, as they are in soy, flax, hops and many others.
 These are plant chemicals that are similar to estrogen and interact with our hormonal systems.
-However, view people have thought about phyto-androgens.
+However, few people have thought about phyto-androgens.
 (I know I didn’t until I was first introduced to Pine Pollen many years ago.)
 While this area is largely unstudied, Pine Pollen is one source that has lots of phyto-androgens.

 These were found in the pollen of the Scotch pine, Pinus silvestris L, according to this study.

 They’ve also been found in all other Pine Pollen species that have been analyzed.

 There is enough data available to feel confident that all Pine Pollen species have phytoandrogens, though differing in amounts.
 But we don’t have enough data to say that one species is better than another at this point.

 Once again, all the attention is paid to testosterone, but that is just one component.

 - DHEA has been called the anti-aging hormone.
 While another weak androgen, it has far-reaching effects across the body.